Fazaarycode/Redis-Hackathon-2021-Apr-May/README.md

 * Redis Cache
 * A few npm packages

+# Bring down environment

+Make sure you are in the project directory.
+Run `docker-compose down`

+# Troubleshooting steps

+If your server/datasource has CSV datasets files added but you aren't seeing any search results in UI, then what might have happened is the Keys that were created during your previous session must be erased when the container did or you ran `docker-compose down`
+Quick walkaround is start fresh and that is really simple.
+Just remove the .CSV files inside `server/datasource` directory and refresh your UI and add new dataset, it should work fine.
+The reason Keys aren't persisted as vMounts is to provide a fresh feel during Application showcases.

-# This is a complete implementation from scratch.
+This is a complete implementation from scratch.
 Hope you like it!
-# If you have any questions, comments, recommendations, jobs, or partnership with Servian, let me know through the email we registered.
+If you have any questions, comments, recommendations, jobs, or partnership with Servian, let me know through the email we registered.
 # Have a good day, Stay safe.